fcaud/rideTandemTechTest/README.md

 - Ability to click in to bus for more details, e.g. future stops
 - Future days scheduling
 - Show delays to user
-- Use colours to highlight to user key info - e.g. delay in red, due in pop colour
+- Use colours to highlight to user key info - e.g. delay in red, 'due' in pop colour
+- Loading states when no data and fetching data in progress (but still showing stale data)
+- Consider if due times should countdown if connection lost